webpack/webpack.js.org/src/content/configuration/other-options.md

 `string: 'memory' | 'filesystem'`

 Sets the `cache` type to either in memory or on the file system.
-The `memory` option is very straightforward, it tells webpack to store cache in memory and doesn't allow additional configuration:
+The `memory` option is straightforward, it tells webpack to store cache in memory and doesn't allow additional configuration:

 __webpack.config.js__